Gordon and Buchan

-Gordon and Buchan is a constituency of the House of Commons in the UK Parliament.
+Gordon and Buchan is a constituency in Aberdeenshire represented in the House of Commons of the UK Parliament.
 Following the 2023 review of Westminster constituencies, it was first contested at the 2024 general election.
-It has been represented since 2024 by Conservative Harriet Cross; she defeated the SNP's Richard Thomson, who was MP for the predecessor constituency of Gordon from 2019 to 2024.
+It has been represented since then by Harriet Cross of the Scottish Conservatives; she defeated the Richard Thomson of the Scottish National Party (SNP), who was the MP for the predecessor constituency of Gordon from 2019 to 2024.

 The constituency name refers to the former Scottish districts of Gordon and Buchan.

 Boundaries

 The constituency comprises the following wards or part wards of Aberdeenshire Council: